Kapaski/blueprint-test/README.md

 About
 =====

-This project contains a light-weight sample project for working with OSGi Blueprint Services.
+This repository contains a light-weight sample project for working with OSGi Blueprint Services.

 Contents
 --------